appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/action-errors/rest-api-errors2.md

 ##### Solution
 Provide an ordered list of steps to guide users through the solution.

-### API execution error
-Explain the error message here
+## PE-RST-5000

 ##### Error
 <Message
 messageContainerClassName="error"
-messageContent="[PE-RST-5000] The Appsmith server received an error response from your API."></Message>
+messageContent="The Appsmith server received an error response from your API."></Message>

 ##### Cause
 Provide background information or context that gives the user additional insight into the problem.